Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 How many times do you see coaching websites that have the same or similar pictures from a another website or picture library.
-Stand out by taking your own, creating your own or - um - paying for some pictures that are just a little different.
+Stand out and look original by taking your own, creating your own or paying for some pictures that are just a little different.

 Equally, Unspalsh.com has a a wide range of free images which are well worth looking at.

 One of the most significant privacy laws to come into place in the last few years is called the General Data Protection Regulation (GDPR).
 Basically it requires site owners to ensure that visitors know what they are asking for when they give away their email addresses.
 Even though this was European focussed it affects everyone because your visitors may either be in Europe or a Euro citizen.

 Here' a brief outline of what you need to be compliant, and avoid a this website mistake.
 It applies if you are asking visitors for their email address for any reason but it also affects your relationship with Google.

 Because Google seems to dominate our daily internet life it's hard to imagine that we could ignore it.
 Yet many website owners do not give Google enough attention.
-This is why most websites get almost no visitor traffic without advertising.
+This is why many websites get almost no visitor traffic without investing in advertising.

-Ignoring GDPR, (Tip 11), having a slow website, having content that is hard to read or not relevant to your intended visitor are all reasons why your website will not fair well in the search engines and you will not be found.
-Take the time to understand what Google needs and it will transform the way your site gets found by your potential clients.
+Ignoring GDPR, (Tip 11), having a slow website, having content that is hard to read or with a file name not relevant to your intended visitor are all reasons why your website will not fair well in the search engines and you will not be easily found.
+Take the time to understand and impliment what Google needs and it will transform the way your site gets found by your potential clients.

 Many coaches will have a website but it attracts few visitors so they have a low online presence.
 This article will show you many ways you can rectify that.
-Created by SiteSell, the website system we use, it covers 23 ways to earn free traffic and many don't even involve Google!
+Created by SiteSell, the website system we use, it covers 23 ways to earn free traffic for your website and many don't even involve Google!